 Here’s my Pot Likker Soup recipe.

-- 5 slices of baked ham - chopped
+- 5 slices about 1.5 pounds baked ham - chopped

 - 1 tablespoon olive oil